-The BVM programme-specific requirements are high levels of achievement in English, Chemistry and Mathematics (in HKDSE, IB, GCE or equivalent).
-Study of biology would be an advantage, and also Physics if possible.
-For the 2017 and 2018 entries, HKDSE Combined Science (Chemistry and Biology OR Chemistry and Physics) will be accepted as meeting the Chemistry pre-requisite.
+The BVM programme-specific requirements are high levels of achievement in English, Mathematics, Chemistry and Biology# in HKDSE, IB, GCE or equivalent.
+For 2018 entry, HKDSE Combined Science (Chemistry and Biology OR Chemistry and Physics) will be accepted as meeting the Chemistry pre-requisite.

-Mainland Non-Gao Kao applicants and international applicants will be considered on a case-by-case basis.
-Applicants will need to be able to demonstrate high levels of competence in chemistry and mathematics and a TOFEL score of 600 (paper-based test) or 100 (Internet-based test), or an IELTS overall band score of 7 and 7 in each category.
+Mainland Non-Gaokao applicants and international applicants will be considered on a case-by-case basis.
+Applicants will need to be able to demonstrate high levels of competence in Mathematics, Chemistry, Biology# and a TOFEL score of 600 (paper-based test) or 100 (Internet-based test), or an IELTS overall band score of 7 and 7 in each category.

-Applications from mature age persons or school students with other qualifications will be considered on a case-by-case basis.
-However, applicants will need to be able to demonstrate high levels of competence in English, Mathematics and Chemistry (and Biology from 2020 onwards).
+Applications from mature students or school students with other qualifications will be considered on a case-by-case basis.
+However, applicants will need to demonstrate high levels of competence in English, Mathematics and Chemistry (and Biology from 2020 onwards).

 For the key dates of the Bachelor of Veterinary Medicine programme, click here.

 Most of the academic staff members teaching the BVM are veterinary graduates.
 Most of the veterinarians have a research PhD and many also have qualifications as veterinary specialists awarded by specialist boards in the United States, Australasia, the United Kingdom and the European Union.